Please select a component in the block.

 Document accessibility considerations and requirements.

-Purpose: Ensures the component can be used by everyone, including people with disabilities, and meets legal and ethical accessibility standards.
+Purpose: To ensure the component is accessible to everyone, including people with disabilities, and meets legal and ethical accessibility standards.

 References